Seneca-CDOT/bigbluebutton/README.md

 # Purpose

-The purpose of this repo is to get BigBlueButton working in a multi-container Docker configuration over a single port, then to deploy and scale it through Kubernetes
+The purpose of this repo is to get BigBlueButton working in a multi-container Docker configuration over a single port, then to deploy and scale it using Kubernetes

 # Launching BBB via Docker